What's in it for you

-Adding the MX record is strongly encouraged and is an extra security against being marked as spam.
+Note: Adding the MX record is strongly encouraged to prevent internal sharing problems and is extra security against being marked as spam.

 - If you see that all the dots for a specific sending domain are red, it means that the configurations have not been set in place (yet) for that sending domain.
 If you wish to set it up, reach out to your IT team and provide them with the configuration settings.
 You can find these settings by clicking the DNS Configuration button.